Self-Correcting Quantum Computers: Introduction

 In this paper we propose a first such model.
 To this end we use color codes, a class of topological codes with very special transversality properties \cite{topologicalClifford,withoutBraiding}.
 Color codes are obtained from colexes, a class of lattices introduced in \cite{branyons}, and their underlying mathematical structure is a simplicial homology that differs from the usual one because it is `colored'.
 In the color code Hamiltonian models excitations take the form of branyons \cite{branyons}, punctual or extended objects subject to topological interactions.
 These models are local but require interactions between many spin-1/2 systems, a difficulty that can be overcome.
-E.g., in Ref \cite{Zoller09-eff-local} present an experimental proposal to implement the many-body interactions present both in toric and color codes.
-Alternatively, a local two-body Hamiltonian model that effectively yields a two dimensional color code has been described recently \cite{twoBodyColor}.
+E.g., Ref \cite{Zoller09-eff-local} introduces an experimental proposal to implement the many-body interactions present both in toric and color codes.
+Alternatively, a local two-body Hamiltonian model that effectively yields a two dimensional color code has been also proposed \cite{twoBodyColor}.

 The main idea of the paper is that in a suitable spatial dimension it is possible to find color codes that support universal quantum computing and, at the same time, provide self-correction (which we prove giving a Peierls argument in the style of \cite{Tcodes_2,AlickiHHH-Kitaev}).
 We also present a scheme of initialization, analogous to that of a ferromagnetic memory.
 We believe that this is the first proposal of such an initialization, as opposed to standard methods in fault tolerance (usually based on measuring syndrome on some initial product state).
 There is a remarkable difference between our initialization scheme and that of a ferromagnetic memory.
-Namely, we need to switch off at some point part of the protecting Hamiltonian, which is not needed in in the latter case.
-Interestingly, this is compatible with a recent result of Alicki \cite{Alicki09-perpetuum}, who claims that if we were able to perform quantum computation with the protecting Hamiltonian always on, then we would violate the Second Law.
+Namely, we need to switch off at some point part of the protecting Hamiltonian, which is not needed in the latter case.
+Alternatively, we have proposed another initialization method based in code deformation that does not require switching on/off the Hamiltonian (see Sect.\ref{sec:code_deformation}).

+Let us emphasize that we are always using a realistic scenario where we always work at finite temperature $T>0$, implying that our notion of self-correctness is really exact.
+We note that it is possible to come up with other notions of self-correction in which memories are initialized at $T=0$ and demanding size-dependent thermalization time.